-To meet this increase in production, Omera hired new staff during 2021 and during the first months of 2022, strengthening its production and after-sales service departments.
+To meet this increase in production, Omera employed new staff during 2022 and during the first months of 2023, strengthening its production and after-sales service departments.

-It must also be noted that Omera pays continuous attention to the theme of sustainability in its three aspects: social, environmental and economic, aimed not only at environmental considerations, with the use of clean energy thanks to the essential photovoltaic system already in operation for years, but also the social aspect, always making it the centre of its operations, and therefore investing in the health, safety and welfare of Omera staff.
-29
+The company's continuous attention to the theme of sustainability in its three aspects should also be emphasised: social, environmental and economic, addressing not only the environment with the use of clean energy thanks to the large photovoltaic plant that has been in operation for years, but also the social aspect, always focusing on the health, safety, training and welfare of Omera's personnel and therefore investing in it.